-I’ve actually gotten some side work, what with being the only Jedi who doesn’t think credits come from the Credit Fairy, in doing background checks on potential suppliers of novel food/decor/entertainment/clothing for a still-distant Vor shindig.
+I’ve actually gotten some side work, what with being the onlywho doesn’t think credits come from the Credit Fairy, in doing background checks on potential suppliers of novel food/decor/entertainment/clothing for a still-distant Vor shindig.
 Oh, and let’s not get into The Potential For Causing A Scene.

 Capital Season can be divided into two mostly-separate, simultaneous series.
 Most of what hits the news is what I call the Beautiful People track: Danar Vorpadaran probably attends a lot of these, as I gather he’s considered a nearly ideal example of the Beautiful People in question.
 He’s young, he’s well-featured, he’s from a good family, he’s charming and entertaining, and he dances well.
 He knows when to tell stories and when to draw a dinner partner out.

 He looks good on camera, which is pretty critical.
 In fact, I suspect that’s a primary consideration on the guest list for a lot of these events: who’ll look good on camera at all times, without outshining the host or hostess.
 Or, rather, the person who actually arranged the soiree, which may not have been the person named on the invitations at all.

 Being invited to an event is a Big Deal.
 Choosing one event over another is also a Big Deal.
 An entire family’s reputation can be altered by what dinners are attended by the young adults, what they wore, with whom they danced or chatted, and whether they looked better than the Vorjonzzes.

 Beautiful People events are almost always spectacles.
 Extravagant performance art pieces will serve as entertainment.
 Exotic, dangerous foods appear for jaded tastes.
 Gowns look like other things entirely, to the point of being costumes and maybe even puppetry.
 The trick is to be a pre-approved part of the spectacle without actually causing a scene oneself.